-Question: How long does a DWI or DWAI stay on your record in New York?
-I mean a)driving record and b) insurance record.
+How long does a DWI or DWAI stay on your record in New York when it comes to your driving record and insurance record?

-According to the New York State Department of Motor Vehicles (DMV), a conviction that is alcohol-related or drug-related (for example, DWI or DWAI) remains on a person's driver record for 10 years.
-If a driver is convicted of the same violation during those 10 years, the driver can receive additional penalties due to it being considered a second or subsequent offense.
+A conviction for Driving While Intoxicated (DWI) stays on your New York driving record for 10 years, according to the New York State Department of Motor Vehicles (DMV).
+If a driver is convicted of the same violation during those 10 years, the driver can receive additional penalties due to that being considered a second or subsequent offense.

-- DWI: Driving While Intoxicated; .08 BAC or higher or other evidence of intoxication.
+- Driving While Intoxicated (DWI): BAC of .08 or higher or other evidence of intoxication.

-- Aggravated DWI: Aggravated Driving While Intoxicated: .18 BAC or higher.
+- Aggravated Driving While Intoxicated (Aggravated DWI): BAC of .18 or higher.

-- DWAI/Alcohol: Driving While Ability Impaired (by alcohol); .05 BAC to .07 BAC, or other evidence of impairment.
+- Driving While Ability Impaired (by alcohol) (DWAI/Alcohol): BAC of .05 to .07 or other evidence of impairment.

-- DWAI/Drug: Driving While Ability Impaired by a single Drug other than alcohol
+- Driving While Ability Impaired by a Single Drug Other Than Alcohol (DWAI/Drug)

-- DWAI/Combination: Driving While Ability Impaired by a the Combined Influence or Drugs or Alcohol
+- Driving While Ability Impaired by the Combined Influence or Drugs or Alcohol (DWAI/Combination)

 DWI and car insurance

-In general, an insurance company will look back and rate on your motor vehicle record (MVR) infractions for 3, 5 or 7 years.
+The increase in your car insurance comes from something known as surcharges.
+In general, an insurance company will look back and rate you on your motor vehicle record (MVR) infractions for three, five or seven years.

-The New York Department of Insurance, the insurance regulator for the state, notes that premium surcharges due to accidents or convictions are governed by the state insurance law and regulations, which allow surcharges to be applied during the experience period (typically three years) for specified incidents, some of which are:
+The New York Department of Insurance, the insurance regulator for the state, notes that premium surcharges due to accidents or convictions are governed by the state insurance law and regulations, which allow surcharges to be applied during the experience period (typically three years) for specified incidents.
+Some of these include:

 - accidents involving bodily injury or death, or losses to property in excess of $1,000, where the insured driver is at fault; or

-So usually your surcharge with your car insurance company would last 3 years.
-New York has laws that no policy can be surcharged to a level where the premium exceeds more than three times the base premium for the highest rated vehicle covered by that policy (without the surcharge).
-Surcharges in New York only apply to the premiums for liability insurance, no-fault (personal injury protection), and collision coverages.
+Typically, your surcharge with your car insurance company would last three years.
+New York has laws in place that say that no policy can be surcharged to a level where the premium exceeds more than three times the base premium for the highest-rated vehicle covered by that policy.
+Surcharges in New York only apply to the premiums for liability insurance, no-fault (personal injury protection) and collision coverages.

-Likely the surcharge will be for three years, though you should speak to your insurance provider to find out for certain how long they will rate and by how much your rates may go up due to the DUI which they can see on your MVR for 10 years.
+The surcharge will likely be for three years, though you should speak to your insurance provider to find out for certain how long they will rate and by how much your rates may go up due to the DUI, which they can see on your MVR for 10 years.

-You asked how long the DWI/DWAI stays on your insurance record, and we told you how long it may be rated on.
-There really is no record that your insurance company keeps on your violations on and then needs to remove.
-Instead, your insurer simply looks to your MVR to tell what offenses are recently on there or still on there to rate you on.
+You asked how long the DWI/DWAI stays on your insurance record, and we told you how long it may be rated.
+Your insurance company looks to your MVR to see which offenses are recently on there or still on there to rate you on.

-If you have a DWI or DWAI on your driving record in New York, then your car insurance rates will be affected and thus it is a good time to shop around and make sure you are getting the lowest rates possible.
-CarInsurance.com is an Online Insurance Marketplace™ gives consumers the opportunity to shop and compare insurance companies online.
-We offer the ability to shop for car insurance online and the ability to purchase your policy directly through CarInsurance.com, so get started and compare car insurance companies in New York.
+In short, if you have a DWI or DWAI on your driving record in New York, your car insurance rates will be affected.
+If this is happening to you, you may want to shop around and make sure you are getting the lowest rates possible.
+CarInsurance.com is an Online Insurance Marketplace™ that gives consumers the opportunity to shop and compare insurance companies online.
+You also have the ability to compare car insurance companies in New York and to purchase your policy directly through CarInsurance.com.